 Honestly, the app looks fantastic, and I’ll definitely be trying it out on future trips.
 My only complaint is that adding a past trip into it is a pain, and looks very time consuming.

-In short, the app covers half this list on it’s own.
+In short, the app covers half this list on its own.
 It can be a travel blog, a social media post, a photo book (both digital and physical), and a destination tracker spreadsheet.
 It’s a great ‘all in one’ alternative to tracking your travels through other means.

 23 responses